vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 - 🔴 Sandbox (southeastasia) - Connection Error
 ```

 Click between them like switching between game boards.
-“Oh right, I forgot I had hotels on Boardwalk in the staging cluster!”
+"Oh right, I forgot I had hotels on Boardwalk in the staging cluster!"

-## 🎯 Installing Crossview: Let’s Play!
+## 🎯 Installing Crossview: Let's Play!

 Ready to see your infrastructure empire in all its glory?
 Installing Crossview is easier than setting up Monopoly (no fighting over who gets to be the banker).

 ### The Quick Setup

 First, make sure you have Crossplane running.
-If you don’t, that’s like trying to play Monopoly without the board:
+If you don't, that's like trying to play Monopoly without the board:

 ```bash
 # Install Crossplane (if you haven't already)